By BoLOHLONE payday loans

 Are the health benefits of kombucha for real?

-When I first read about the panacea of benefits, I was skeptical.
-How could one beverage do so many things?
 But then I realized that it’s not so much that the beverage does something to our bodies, like a medicine targeted at curing specific symptoms.
-It’s more that this beverage promotes health.
-It gives your body what it needs to heal itself by 1)aiding your liver in removing harmful substances, 2)promoting balance in your digestive system, and 3)being rich in health-promoting vitamins, enzymes, and acids.
+It’s more that kombucha promotes health.
+It, along with a balanced diet of ancestral foods, gives your body what it needs to heal itself by 1) aiding your liver in removing harmful substances, 2) promoting balance in your digestive system, and 3) being rich in health-promoting vitamins, enzymes, and acids.

-Where can I get kombucha?
+Where can you get kombucha?

 Click here to buy kombucha starter cultures.

-1. skinnygirl
+skinnygirl says

 Thanks for the info!
 I’d seen the bottled Kombucha in health food stores, but I didn’t know why it was all the rage.
 Anywho, when are you going to show us how to make this stuff?

-2. KristenM
+KristenM says

 I’m going to put together a picture tutorial soon.
 I’m also teaching myself how to edit videos so that I can put up some video tutorials on the Rebel page within the next month or so.
 So, stay tuned!